encse/secchallenge2022/crypto/encrypted-display-control/solution/README.md

 modulo 3 of the plaintext so it's possible to find these bytes of the key with xoring the ciphertext and the plaintext.

-In the second period of the key the plaintext bytes are shifted by one, giving away the missing key bytes.
+In the second period of the key the know plaintext bytes are shifted by one (since 256 not divisble by 3) giving us a chance to figure out the rest of the key.

-Then use the key to decipher the whole plaintext.
+Next decipher the plaintext.

-The last step is to run the provided display routine on it.
+Finally run the provided display routine on it.